From Numbers to Notes: How a Mathematician Became the Master of Musical Satire

 A Sunday Ode in Song Form

-It’s a rainy Sunday here on the east coast.
+It’s a rainy Sunday here on the East Coast.

-There’s no better weather than this to reach back in time, to the 50s and 60s, to highlight the one man everyone turned to for laughter and spirit lifting.
+There’s no better weather than this to reach back in time, to the 50s and 60s, to highlight the one man everyone turned to for laughter and spirit-lifting.

-This clever, funny, piano-playing satirist-turned-mathematician recently put all his music into the public domain, so everyone can use it.
+This clever, funny, piano-playing satirist-turned-mathematician recently put all his music into the public domain so everyone can use it.

 They don’t make men like this anymore.

-Enjoy the songs I grew up with (thanks, dad!) and listen to when I need a jolt of intellectually stimulating wordplay.
+Please enjoy listening to the songs I grew up with (thanks, dad!) and listen to when I need a jolt of intellectually stimulating wordplay.

 Do you know who I’m talking about?